Pirates pregame: Strange, sorry saga of a shorthanded outfield

 Pirates (51-55): Lineup TBA RHP Trevor Williams (4-4, 4.53)

 Gamecast: In four career games (one start) vs. the Reds, Williams is 0-1 with a 10.00 ERA.
-He made two relief appearances this season, allowing three runs in 2.0 IP on April 11 at PNC Park and one run in 2.0 IP on May 3 at Great American Ball Park. … Williams is ranked fourth among NL rookies (minimum 90 IP) with a 4.53 ERA and sixth with 65 strikeouts. ...
+He made two relief appearances this season, allowing three runs in 2 IP on April 11 at PNC Park and one run in 2 IP on May 3 at Great American Ball Park. … Williams is ranked fourth among NL rookies (minimum 90 IP) with a 4.53 ERA and sixth with 65 strikeouts. ...
 Just 24 years old, Stephenson already has made four outings (two starts) vs. the Pirates.
-On May 2, he gave up four runs in 2.2 IP at GABP. … On Tuesday, Reds INF Dilson Herrera had arthroscopic surgery to remove bone chips from his right shoulder.
+On May 2, he gave up four runs in 2.2 IP at GABP. … On Tuesday, Reds INFDilson Herrera had arthroscopic surgery to remove bone chips from his right shoulder.
 Herrera, a former Pirates prospect, is done for the season.

 •Thursday, 7:05 p.m.: Reds RHP Sal Romano (2-2, 4.57) vs. Pirates RHP Chad Kuhl (3-7, 4.84)